dward2/BME547/Resources/virtual_machines.md

 will completely turn off and you will need to turn it back on in the VCM.

 ## Using Your Virtual Machine
-Once your machine is set up, you will need to configure it just as we described at the beginning of the semester.
+Once your machine is set up, you will need to configure it for git and Python just as we described at the beginning of the semester.

 This means making sure you have the software needed for using git, python, installing packages, and using virtual